suncoast-devs/handbook/lessons/react-hooks/index.md

 used `componentDidMount` to find a place to perform tasks such as [loading data into state from an API](/lessons/react-state)

-However, there are many other lifecycle methods that can be used.
-On large projects classes would become loaded with extra code to handle many different requirements of the component.
+However, many other lifecycle methods exist.
+On large projects, classes would become loaded with extra code to handle many different component requirements.
 These components often became large and difficult to refactor.

 - Classes confuse both people and machines

-Classes are relatively new to JavaScript which, until recently, did not have _native_ support in most browsers for the syntax.
-This meant that any code with `class` would have to be [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler).
+Classes are relatively new to JavaScript, which, until recently, did not have _native_ support in most browsers for the syntax.
+The new nature of classes meant that any code with `class` would have to be [transpiled](https://en.wikipedia.org/wiki/Source-to-source_compiler).
 It also makes us have to understand _JavaScripts dreaded `this`_

 `function`s are much simpler to write and to understand.
-They lack the syntax and concept complexity of classes.
+Functions lack the syntax concept complexity of classes.

 ## Enter Hooks